durul/wwdc2018/README.md

 - 206 - What's New in watchOS
 - 209 - What's New in Cocoa for macOS
 - 211 - Introduction to Siri Shortcuts
+- 214 - Building for Voice with Siri Shortcuts
 - 219 - Image and Graphics Best Practices
 - 220 - High Performance Auto Layout
 - 222 - Data You Can Trust